 To minimise the suffering caused by snakebite envenoming, community knowledge and use of effective snakebite prevention and first aid measures must be increased.
 In addition, reliable access to safe, effective, affordable and quality-assured antivenom and other clinical and rehabilitation treatment by trained healthcare workers is desperately needed.

-Our Snakebite Project is currently being rolled out in Kenya, Uganda, and Zambia, and is based on our Action Plan on Preventing and Treating Snakebite in Resource-poor Settings.
-Together, with the Global Snakebite Initiative and our country partners, the James Ashe Antivenom Trust (Kenya), HEPS Uganda, and Mr Liyoka Liyoka (Zambia), our Project is
+Our Snakebite Project is currently active in Kenya and Uganda, and is based on our Action Plan on Preventing and Treating Snakebite in Resource-poor Settings.
+In collaboration with members of the Global Snakebite Initiative (GSI) and our country partners, the Access to Medicines Platform Kenya and HEPS Uganda, our Project is:

-- Gathering evidence on snakebite incidence rates and the price, availability and affordability of antivenom.
+- Gathering evidence on snakebite incidence rates, community and health system response and the price, availability and affordability of antivenom.

 - Equipping civil society with evidence and advocacy skills to press for greater policy action on snakebite.